Penjo989/Spy-Tool/README.md

     - Control a spy's shell from the hq's gui

 - Security And Encryption
+    - The Authentication Proccess
     - The Data Transfer Protocol

-    - The Authentication Proccess
+- Summary

-- Known Issues
+    - Known issues

     - Future Plans

 ## Introduction
 ### How this project came to be